martinberger-ch/oci-monitoring/README.md

 26: me-abudhabi-1, 27: me-dcc-muscat-1, 28: me-dubai-1, 29: me-jeddah-1, 30: mx-queretaro-1,
 31: sa-santiago-1, 32: sa-saopaulo-1, 33: sa-vinhedo-1, 34: uk-cardiff-1, 35: uk-gov-cardiff-1,
 36: uk-gov-london-1, 37: uk-london-1, 38: us-ashburn-1, 39: us-gov-ashburn-1, 40: us-gov-chicago-1,
-41: us-gov-phoenix-1, 42: us-langley-1, 43: us-luke-1, 44: us-phoenix-1, 45: us-sanjose-1): 24
+41: us-gov-phoenix-1, 42: us-langley-1, 43: us-luke-1, 44: us-phoenix-1, 45: us-sanjose-1): <YOUR REGION NUMBER>
 Do you want to generate a new API Signing RSA key pair?
 (If you decline you will be asked to supply the path to an existing key.)
 [Y/n]: Y
-Enter a directory for your keys to be created [/home/steampipe/.oci]:
+Enter a directory for your keys to be created [/home/steampipe/.oci]: <ENTER>
-Enter a name for your key [oci_api_key]:
+Enter a name for your key [oci_api_key]: <ENTER>
-Public key written to: /home/steampipe/.oci/oci_api_key_public.pem Enter a passphrase for your private key (empty for no passphrase):
+Public key written to: /home/steampipe/.oci/oci_api_key_public.pem Enter a passphrase for your private key (empty for no passphrase): <ENTER>
-Repeat for confirmation:
 Private key written to: /home/steampipe/.oci/oci_api_key.pem
-Fingerprint: b8:1c:03:c9:80:e7:b0:24:38:80:ce:2e:d9:07:6b:48
+Fingerprint: 72:ef:ef:ad:32:17:23:ac:4d:3c:04:08:ce:e5:ab:aa
-Do you want to write your passphrase to the config file?
-(If not, you will need to enter it when prompted each time you run an oci command) [y/N]: y
 Config written to /home/steampipe/.oci/config